gitpod-io/browser-extension/README.md

 For Firefox:

-1. Sign in to https://addons.mozilla.org/en-US/developers/addon/gitpod/edit with the credentials from 1Password
+1. Sign in to our [Mozilla Add-On management page](https://addons.mozilla.org/en-US/developers/addon/onahq/edit) with the credentials from 1Password
 2. Click <kbd>Upload new version</kbd>
 3. Upload the zip file (`firefox-mv3-prod.zip`)
 4. Go through the steps and submit